Aldermaston Pottery

 Aldermaston Pottery was a pottery located in the Berkshire village of Aldermaston, England.
 It was founded in 1955 by Alan Caiger-Smith and was known for its tin-glaze pottery and particularly its lustre ware.
 His first assistant, Geoffrey Eastop, joined him in 1956, a year after the pottery started.
 They were joined in 1961 by David Tipler and Edgar Campden, who remained there until 1975 and 1993 respectively.
 Over a period of forty years, around sixty assistants worked at the pottery.

 In 1965, the pottery was the subject of a television documentary produced by Michael Darlow.

 The pottery scaled back its production in June 1993 when Caiger-Smith partially retired and stopped hiring assistants.
 It continued to be operated commercially until it was sold in 2006, and the building has now been converted into a private dwelling.

 Reading Museum has an extensive collection of Aldermaston pottery displayed in its Atrium gallery.
-The pottery can also be seen on display at the Victoria & Albert Museum in London and the Ashmolean Museum in Oxford.
+The pottery can also be seen on display at the Victoria & Albert Museum in London, the Allen Gallery in Alton, and the Ashmolean Museum in Oxford.